Here's a completely unscientific and sensationalistic but still thought-provoking hidden-camera experiment on that question:

 Sunday, September 12, 2010

 Nope, says linguist John McWhorter in a review of Through the Language Glass: Why the World Looks Different in Other Languages by Guy Deutscher.
 (Here's an excerpt from the book.)

-Oh, McWhorter recognizes that differences in language lead to some differences in thought -- just not fascinating or profound differences.
-Here are a couple of McWhorter's examples:
+McWhorter recognizes that differences in language lead to some differences in thought — just not fascinating or profound differences.
+A couple examples:

 Saturday, September 11, 2010

 "We are one nation -- one people -- bound not only by grief but by a set of common ideals. . . .
 [T]he sense of responsibility we felt for one another that day was not a fleeting passion, but a lasting virtue.
 This is a difficult time for our country.
 It's often in such moments that some try to stoke bitterness, to divide us based on our differences, to blind us to what we have in common.
 But on this day, we are reminded that at our best, we do not give in to this temptation. . . .
 So let us grieve for those we've lost, honor those who have sacrificed, and do our best to live up to the shared values that we have -- on this day and every day that follows."

 My September 11, 2008 post: "Do you see what's happening?"

 Wednesday, September 8, 2010